daczarne/codestackr_css_tutorial/05_css_flexbox/README.md

 ![](img/flex-grow-1.png)

-If we also set it to another child, then they will evently distribute the extra space between themselfs
+If we also set it to another child, then they will evenly distribute the extra space between themselves.

 ``` css
 .item-3 {